Andrew Rea

 Andrew Douglas Rea (born September 2, 1987; /ɹeɪ/ RAY), also known by the pseudonym Babish, is an American YouTuber, cook, and author.
-He is best known for founding the YouTube channel Babish Culinary Universe and for creating and presenting its shows Binging with Babish and Basics with Babish.
-Rea has authored three cookbooks based on the series and has appeared as a guest in several other programs.
+He founded the YouTube channel Binging with Babish, which presents its namesake show and the series Basics with Babish.
+Rea has authored three cookbooks based on the series and has appeared as a guest in various other programs.

 Early life

 Rea was born September 2, 1987, in Mendon, New York, to parents Annie and Douglas Rea, and raised in Rochester, New York.
 He has an older brother, David, who appeared in Being With Babish.
 His nephew, Christopher, made an appearance in one of his videos portraying a younger version of himself.
-He is of Italian, Jewish, Polish, and Welsh descent.
 Rea's mother, who died when he was 11, taught him how to cook from a young age, including stew and cookies.
 As a teen, he began cooking again, and would make stews to "feel closer to her."
 In 2009, Rea graduated with a BA in Film Studies from Hofstra University, and later worked as a visual effects artist for SwitchFX Inc.